 Students will be assessed in 3 components.
 2 of these will be controlled assessments completed in lessons and 1 will be an exam completed at the end of the course.
+Being able to organise your books and keep class work up to date is essential.

 This is a good subject to take if you are organised, can work to deadlines and are enthusiastic about a career in early years.
 This subject leads well into the college courses and into further education within this sector.
-It will suit any person who is interested in or looking at professions such as nursing, child care, teaching or social work.
+It will suit any person who is interested in or looking at professions such as nursing, childcare, teaching or social work.